jo-tools/ats-codesign-innosetup/README.md

 #### CreateZIP

-1. Create a Post Build Script in your project and copy-and-paste the example Post Build Script `CreateZIP` provided in `ATS CodeSign Docker.xojo_project`
+1. Create a Post Build Script in your project and copy-and-paste the example Post Build Script `CreateZIP` provided in `ATS CodeSign InnoSetup.xojo_project`
 2. Make sure this Post Build Script runs after the Step 'Windows: Build' *(and after `AzureTrustedSigning` to ensure you zip the codesigned application)*
 3. Read the comments in the provided Post Build Script, modify it according to your needs